m-kupiec/compendium-javascript/README.md

 AKA promise composition

-Handler used in `then` may craate and return a promise:
+Handler used in `then` may create and return a promise:

 ```js
 new Promise(function(resolve, reject) {